lb3361/gigatron-lcc/README.md

   the C language always promotes `char` values into `int` values to perform arithmetic.
 Promoting a signed byte involves a clumsy sign extension.
 Promoting an unsigned byte comes for free with most VCPU opcodes.
-If you really want signed chars, use `signed char` or maybe use the compiler option `-Wf-unsigned_char=0`.
+If you really want signed chars, use type `signed char`.
+  Alternatively, use compiler option `-Wf-unsigned_char=0`.
 This is not recommended.

 * The nonstandard type qualifier `__near` can be used to indicate